a20351766/udo.1.4.0/docs/source/blockchain.rst

-We recommend first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Hyperledger Fabric.
+We recommend first-time users begin by going through the rest of the introduction below in order to gain familiarity with how blockchains work and with the specific features and components of Hyperledger UDO.

-Once comfortable --- or if you're already familiar with blockchain and Hyperledger Fabric --- go to :doc:`getting_started` and from there explore the demos, technical specifications, APIs, etc.
+Once comfortable --- or if you're already familiar with blockchain and Hyperledger UDO --- go to :doc:`getting_started` and from there explore the demos, technical specifications, APIs, etc.

 What is a Blockchain?